Want to boost your energy for a more productive workday? Here are 10 simple strategies to eat, energise and elevate…

 If you’re feeling sluggish throughout the day, then movement can help to jolt us out of our lethargic state.
 Exercise has been proven to reduce stress, boost energy and even mood.
 Break up your day with a quick power walk around the block or even try a walking meeting!

 It’s a no brainer that good quality sleep will aid with optimal energy and productivity throughout the day.
 Late-night eating, heavy meals, caffeine and alcohol are all components, which will reduce the quality of our sleep.
 Engage with good sleep hygiene and minimise screens (blue light) before bed.

 1. Adan A (2012) Cognitive performance and dehydration.
 J Am Coll Nutr; 31 (2):71-78.

 2. Lindseth PD, Lindseth GN, Petros TV et al (2013) Effects of hydration on cognitive function of pilots.
 J Mil Med; 178(7):792-8.

 Lily is a London Nutritionist who graduated from Newcastle University with a BSc (Hons) degree in Food and Human Nutrition (AfN accredited) where she was awarded the Sage Faculty for Excellence Scholarship on an annual basis.
-She then went on to complete a 2-year post graduate Diploma in Nutritional Therapy and is currently working towards her MSc in Nutritional Medicine (AfN accredited) at the University of Surrey.
+She has also graduated from Surrey Unversity with an MSc in Nutritional Medicine (AfN accredited) where she was awarded a distinction.
+She has also completed a postgraduate Diploma in Nutritional Therapy.
 Lily’s extensive knowledge of the science of food and health, enables her to regularly write for The Times, The Telegraph, The Daily Mail, The Independent, Women’s Health and Cosmopolitan.